 The p-value is not statistically significant.

 You cannot reject the null hypothesis.
-It is quite possible that the spatial distribution of feature attribute values is the result of random spatial processes.
-Said another way, the observed spatial pattern of values could well be one of many, many possible versions of complete spatial randomness.
+It is possible that the spatial distribution of feature attribute values is the result of random spatial processes.
+Said another way, the observed spatial pattern of values could be one of many possible versions of complete spatial randomness.

 The p-value is statistically significant, and the z-score is positive.

-You may reject the null hypothesis.
+You can reject the null hypothesis.
 The spatial distribution of high values in the dataset is more spatially clustered than would be expected if underlying spatial processes were truly random.

-You may reject the null hypothesis.
+You can reject the null hypothesis.
 The spatial distribution of high values and/or low values in the dataset is more spatially clustered than would be expected if underlying spatial processes were truly random.

 The p-value is statistically significant, and the z-score is negative.

-You may reject the null hypothesis.
+You can reject the null hypothesis.
 The spatial distribution of low values in the dataset is more spatially clustered than would be expected if underlying spatial processes were truly random.

-The High/Low Clustering tool returns four values: Observed General G, Expected General G, z-score, and p-value.
+The High/Low Clustering (Getis-Ord General G) tool returns four values: Observed General G, Expected General G, z-score, and p-value.
 The values are written as messages at the bottom of the Geoprocessing pane during tool execution and passed as derived output values for potential use in models or scripts.
-You may access the messages by hovering over the progress bar, clicking on the pop-out button, or expanding the messages section in the Geoprocessing pane.
-You may also access the messages for a previously run tool via the Geoprocessing History.
-Optionally, this tool will create an HTML report file with a graphical summary of results.
+You can access the messages by hovering over the progress bar, clicking the pop-out button, or expanding the messages section in the Geoprocessing pane.
+You can also access the messages for a previously run tool via the geoprocessing history.
+Optionally, you can use this tool to create an HTML report file with a graphical summary of results.
 The path to the report will be included with the messages summarizing the tool execution parameters.
-Clicking on that path will pop open the report file.
+Click that path to open the report file.